jcmoraisjr/haproxy-ingress/docs/content/en/examples/metrics.md

 Download [vegeta](https://github.com/tsenart/vegeta/releases) and place it in the path.

 Make a test and check if everything is working as expected.
-Change IP below to the IP of a HAProxy Ingress node:
+Change IP below to the IP of a N42 Gateway node:

 ```
 IP=192.168.0.11